dafny-lang/dafny/docs/DafnyRef/Attributes.md

     static method MethodSourceName() returns (inputs : seq<([parameter-types])>)

-where the method is static and the return type is a sequence built of types matching the parameters your test is expecting.
+where the method is static and the return type is a sequence of tuples.
+The types inside each tuple must match the types of your test method's parameters.
 The Java compiler will convert the above code into JUnit; the C# compiler will convert it into XUnit.

 ### 22.1.16. timeLimitMultiplier
 This attribute may be placed on a method or function declaration